Use your widget sidebars in the admin Design tab to change this little blurb here. Add the text widget to the Blurb Sidebar!

 UnidosNow se dedica a movilizar a las comunidades hispanas y asociadas del Suroeste de la Florida para integrar y acceder a los beneficios de la trama cívica, económica y cultural del estado.
 Su objetivo es aumentar la participación cívica de los inmigrantes y nuestra población hispana, reconociendo y dirigiéndose a los problemas que afectan a esta comunidad.

-Two pieces of news today that give us continuing hope that immigration reform will become a reality this year.
+Two pieces of news today that give us continuing hope that immigration reform may become a reality this year.

 There have been no details released from either the Administration or Congress.
 However, we believe that the political will for immigration reform in both the Democratic and Republican parties is at its highest level in years.